 While bottled water had been registering healthy growth over the review period, the pandemic lockdowns in 2020 were bad news.
 With people spending significant time at home, they drank tap water instead, which is of good quality in Lithuania.

-Bottled water continued to be led by Birštono Mineraliniai Vandenys & Ko UAB in 2020, which offers a wide brand portfolio including Vytautas, Akvile and Birute, followed by Neptuno Vandenys UAB, which locally distributes leading brand Neptunas and is globally owned by The Coca-Cola Co.
-The latter therefore benefits from the global giant which has invested in its production facilities over the review period in addition to active marketing campaigns and well-established distribution.
+Bottled water continued to be led by Birštono Mineraliniai Vandenys in 2021, which offers a wide brand portfolio including Vytautas, Akvile and Birute, followed by Neptuno Vandenys UAB, which locally distributes leading brand Neptunas and is globally owned by The Coca-Cola Co.
+The two players combined accounted for nearly half of value share.

-After a decline in 2020, the largest off-trade volume category of still natural mineral bottled water is set to strongly recover.
+The largest off-trade volume segment of still natural mineral bottled water is set perform strongly over the forecast period.
 Since the beginning of 2020, the procedure for testing the quality of natural mineral water has changed, resulting in less rigorous testing than previously required.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).